melezhik/swat/README2.md

     cd my/swat/project && swat

-Note, that project root directory path will be removed from pathes for http resourses during execution:
+Note, that project root directory path will be removed from http resourses  during execution:

     - GET FOO
     - POST FOO/BAR

-It is possible to run a subset of swat test stories using a `test_file` variable:
+It is also possible to run a subset of swat stories using a `test_file` variable:

     # run a single test
     test_file=FOO/get swat example/my-app 127.0.0.1

     # run all `FOO/*' stories:
     test_file=FOO/ swat example/my-app 127.0.0.1

+Test\_file variable should point to a resourse(s) path and be relative to project root dir, also it should not contain \`http method' file extension \`.txt'

 Now lets go for swat DSL for describing check lists.